Welcome to the world of blockchain technology and its potential impact on businesses across various industries.

 The real estate sector stands on the cusp of a major transformation, as blockchain technology promises to revolutionize various aspects of the industry.

-Some potential applications include:
+Some potential blockchain business opportunities include:

 - Property ownership verification: A blockchain-based land registry can provide a secure and transparent record of property ownership, simplifying the verification process (source).